ProfessorX001/Fortnite-JSON-Offsets/README.md

 # Fortnite-Offsets
 This repository is for retreiving JSON data (in this case fortnite offsets)

-The offsets will be updated every fortnite update
+The offsets will always be up to date with the latest Fortnite version.